rorrim-rorrim/eden-alt/docs/Deps.md

   - GCC 12 also requires Clang 14+
 * On Windows, this is either:
   - **[MSVC](https://visualstudio.microsoft.com/downloads/)** (you should select *Community* option),
-    * *A convenience script to install the Visual Community Studio 2022 with necessary tools is provided in `.ci/windows/install-msvc.ps1`*
   - clang-cl - can be downloaded from the MSVC installer,
   - or **[MSYS2](https://www.msys2.org)**
 * On macOS, this is Apple Clang